Part 3: We Commit Thee

 SUMMARY: Welcome to Brandy Hall, the great ancestral home of the Brandybuck family, often described as a rabbit's warren filled with soft-headed hobbits dwelling on the wrong side of the river and doing things as preposterous as swimming and tree-climbing.
 Or more precisely, welcome to the story of some of the earliest and arguably most important years in the life of the most famousest of hobbits.
-From his own birth, to the drowning of his parents, to the birth of his first best friend, to the fateful adoption that may have altered the course of history, inside you will find the chronicles of the early years of Frodo Baggins.
+From his own birth, to the drowning of his parents, to the birth of his first best friend, to the fateful adoption that may have changed the course of history, inside you will find the chronicles of the early years of Frodo Baggins.

 DISCLAIMER: I do not own the work of J.R.R.
 Tolkien, as much as I would like to, and do not intend to step on any toes or steal anyone's property.
 Several of the characters, however, are mine.